Drop-off: 8:30–8:45 a.m.

 Head Field Hockey Coach, Babson College

-Julie Ryan begins her tenth season as Babson’s head field hockey coach and director of Babson’s Field Hockey Camp.
+Julie Ryan begins her eleventh season as Babson’s head field hockey coach and director of Babson’s Field Hockey Camp.
 In 2010, she led the program to its first NEWMAC Championship, and the team’s second NCAA Tournament appearance.
 She has led the field hockey program to three NEWMAC regular season titles with a perfect 8-0 record.
 She was named NEWMAC Coach of the Year in 2010 and 2012, as well as New England East Regional Coach of the Year.
 A native of Brewster, Ryan came to Babson from Boston College, where she served as the Eagles’ assistant field hockey coach after previous stints at Springfield College and Yale University.
 Ryan’s experience includes numerous field hockey camps throughout New England, where she has served as the director of the prestigious Revolution Field Hockey Camps for more than a decade.
 She also spent five years coaching in the U.S. Field Hockey Association Futures Program.
 Ryan also has started the Milton Youth Field Hockey program, where she has seen numbers triple since its origin in 2011.